 Judge John C. Coughenour was raised in the Midwest and earned his law degree from the University of Iowa in 1966.
 After a brief stint on the law faculty at the University of Washington, he was a litigation partner at the Seattle firm of Bogle & Gates, before being nominated by President Reagan for the federal bench in 1981.

-In addition to his work on the court, Judge Coughenour teaches trial advocacy at the University of Washington School of Law, where his former law clerks have created an endowment in his name to support the trial advocacy program.
-He also regularly travels to Russia to participate in judicial reform activities with judges and lawyers, and hosts Russian delegations in Seattle on an annual basis.
+In addition to his work on the court, Judge Coughenour taught trial advocacy at the University of Washington School of Law for over forty years.
+His former law clerks created an endowment in his name to provide continued support for the school’s trial advocacy program.
+He also regularly travels internationally to participate in judicial reform activities with judges and lawyers, and hosts delegations in Seattle regarding the same.

 Judge Coughenour served as Chair of the Ninth Circuit working groups on Jury Instructions and Gender Bias, and he is past President of the Ninth Circuit District Judges’ Association.